Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - the simplest solution is always the one closest to being the best
   - complex solutions usually come from our own bad habits and our toxic side
+  - stress and anxiety are just added complexity.
+We just start adding complexity to the situation.

 - There are no certainties, only faith

-- Cortisol and adrenaline from stress tampers with your cognitive ability.
-It's a paradox: if you don't worry, everything will be fine.
+- Cortisol and adrenaline from stress tampers with our cognitive ability.
+It's a paradox: if we don't worry, everything will be fine.

+- Our brain is a meatball poorly designed for the jungle.
+Don't take it seriously.
+It doesn't make many favours for us.

+- Asking yourself "Who do you want to be" is a good way to break bad habits on the spot